 Although revenue and funding of the special transportation fund is expected to grow in the coming years it will not be enough to keep up with the costs of the massive transportation projects Connecticut already has underway, including Gov. Dannel Malloy’s bus and railway projects and his 30 year, $100 billion “Let’s Go CT” infrastructure improvement project.

-The Special Transportation Fund’s debt service costs alone are expected to grow $9 billion by 2020.
+The Special Transportation Fund’s debt service costs alone are expected to grow $300 million by 2020.

 Fasano says at this point, there are no reports or studies that say tolling will actually bring in enough revenue.
 “We have no idea what the numbers are going to be, we haven’t talked to the DOT or the commissioner.
 We haven’t done any of this but we’re just going to go ahead and do it,” Fasano said, criticizing the Democrats’ plan.
 “Then you wonder why we have a $5 billion problem in the state of Connecticut.”